millenevprado/slack-redux/README.md

-# redux-boilerplate
+# Slack Copycat With React & Redux

+## A copy of slack chat:

-Simple React + Redux starter with the following config:
+## Created with Le Wagon [redux-boilerplate](https://github.com/lewagon/redux-boilerplate) using with the following config:

 - React, ReactDOM
 - Redux, React-Redux